vanng822/r2router/README.md

 ## r2router
-A simple router which supports named parameter
+A simple router which supports named parameter.
+Idea for API or backend without any static content.

+The idea of "middleware" here is for pre-processing data before executing handler.
+This means that they are always executed after routing and before handler.
+If no route is matched then no middleware is executed.

 [![GoDoc](https://godoc.org/github.com/vanng822/r2router?status.svg)](https://godoc.org/github.com/vanng822/r2router)